staffing and structure healthy vs stuck

 Healthy churches hire leaders rather than doers.
 Then, when they hire those staff leaders, they make sure they are very clear that one of the wins for each person’s job is to identify and empower volunteer leaders and build volunteer teams.

-Healthy churches also prioritize having a staff team and, more specifically, a leadership team that includes a mix of strengths, ethnicities, genders, and ages that reflects who the church is trying to reach in their mission field.
+Healthy churches also prioritize having a staff team and, more specifically, a leadership team that includes a mix of strengths, ethnicities, genders and ages that reflect who the church is trying to reach in their mission field.

 Sign #4: Lack of Alignment and Span of Care

-Three final warning signs that your church may need to be restructured is related to span of care issues and lack of team/ministry alignment.
+Three final warning signs that your church may need to be restructured are related to a span of care issues and lack of team/ministry alignment.

 1. Your leadership structure is designed to foster division rather than alignment.